-Attracting talented employees is one of the key reasons that companies contact the UCLA EE Department.
-UCLA engineers are known for their strong technical skills, creativity, and desire to succeed; and, they graduate from our top-ranked program ready to work in multi-cultural global corporations.
+Attracting talented employees is one of the key reasons that companies contact the UCLA ECE Department.
+UCLA electrical and computer engineers are known for their strong technical skills, creativity, and desire to succeed; and, they graduate from our top-ranked program ready to work in multi-cultural global corporations.

-Being part of EEP enables participation in Department-sponsored career fairs, holding dedicated information sessions and workshops, and meeting one-on-one with qualified applicants.
-For these events, the EE Department provides space within the EE Department to allow direct interaction with EE graduate or undergraduate students.
-Our student organizations, Eta Kappa Nu (HKN) (EE honor society) and IEEE are an integral part of this interaction.
+Being part of EEP enables company participation in Department-sponsored career fairs, holding dedicated information sessions and workshops, and meeting one-on-one with qualified applicants.
+For these events, the ECE Department provides space to allow direct interaction with ECE graduate or undergraduate students.
+Our student organizations, Eta Kappa Nu (HKN) (ECE honor society) and IEEE are an integral part of this interaction.
 These students take steps beyond traditional coursework and laboratories by organizing a host of activities, which include hands-on projects and coordinating company information sessions and workshops.

-Joining the EE Department as an Educational Sponsor is the first step in a continuing relationship between a company and the UCLA EE Department.
-We work closely with company representatives with regular meetings to understand how to best align the company’s interests with the department.
+Joining the ECE Department as an Educational Sponsor is the first step in a continuing relationship between a company and the Department.
+We work closely with company representatives with regular meetings to understand how to best align the company’s interests with the Department.
 This alignment includes, but extends beyond, information sessions or career fairs.
-It has been shown that companies with more visible presence in the EE Department and deeper involvement with individual students, lead to better recruiting success and information transfer.
+It has been shown that companies with more visible presence in the Department and deeper involvement with individual students, lead to better recruiting success and information transfer.

-The Educational Sponsorship is annual and includes the benefits of a Recruiting Associate with the ability to hold any number of recruiting events.
+The Educational Sponsorship is annual and includes the benefits of a Recruiting Associate with the ability to hold multiple recruiting events.

-As described previously, a company can become Team Sponsor if, through our interactions as Educational Sponsors, we determine that there are honors team projects that are of interest to the partner.
-These teams are comprised of students in the EE Honors Program, who are among the top students in the EE Department.
-Teams are organized into teams of three or four members with a Faculty member and a graduate student to mentor the team.
-The Team Sponsor company can introduce the specifications or parameters of a project and track the progress with a liaison from the company.
+As described previously, a company may become a Team Sponsor if, through our interactions as Educational Sponsors, we determine that there are honors team projects that are of interest to the partner.
+These teams are comprised of students in the ECE Fast Track to Success Program, who are among the top students in the Department.
+Students are organized into teams of three or four members with a Faculty member and a graduate student to mentor the team.
+The Team Sponsor can introduce the specifications or parameters of a project and track the progress with a liaison from the company.
 Each project will extend over two or three quarters.
 Companies may find that such involvement can often lead to summer hires.

 A company that supports graduate student research is a Research Sponsor.
-Many companies have a history of collaborating with individual researchers across many years or are interested in the specific research area of one of our Research Centers.
-EEP hopes to help companies with such interest find the right connection to researchers in the EE Department.
+Many companies have a history of collaborating with individual researchers across many years, or are interested in the specific research area of one of our Research Centers.
+EEP hopes to help companies with such interest find the right connection to researchers in the ECE Department.
 In many cases, companies have broader interests than the research of an individual or center.
-EEP intends to maintain the connection with the partner to explore these other areas of interest.
+EEP intends to maintain the connection with the Research Sponsor to explore these other areas of interest.

 Another model of research sponsorship is through a Departmental Research Fellowship.
-Instead of supporting a single research topic, the partner can choose to adjust the supported research on a yearly basis.
-Proposal(s) are collected from the EE Department in a solicitation process.
-Partners can participate in the final selection criteria and process.
-This mechanism provides the partner with a broad view of the on-going research in the EE Department.
+Instead of supporting a single research topic, the Research Sponsor can choose to adjust the supported research on a yearly basis.
+Proposal(s) are collected from the Department in a solicitation process; and Research Sponsors can participate in the final selection criteria and process.
+This mechanism provides the Research Sponsor with a broad view of the on-going research in the Department.

-To enhance the research interaction, the company partner may send a researcher to spend a sabbatical period at UCLA with an additional fee.
-That researcher can not only participate as an active team member with the host company, but also will enjoy the broader academic environment.
+To enhance the research interaction, the Research Sponsor may send a researcher to spend a sabbatical period at UCLA with an additional fee.
+That researcher will participate as an active team member with the Sponsor company, and also enjoy the broader academic environment.
 The Department provides an office and other logistical support during his or her time at UCLA.